Navient Target of Unusually Large Options Trading (NASDAQ:NAVI)

-Navient Corp (NASDAQ:NAVI) was the target of unusually large options trading activity on Monday.
-Stock traders acquired 2,289 put options on the stock.
-This represents an increase of 4,478% compared to the typical daily volume of 50 put options.
+Navient Corp (NASDAQ:NAVI) was the recipient of unusually large options trading activity on Monday.
+Stock traders purchased 3,640 call options on the stock.
+This represents an increase of 600% compared to the average daily volume of 520 call options.

-Several research analysts have weighed in on the stock.
-BidaskClub upgraded shares of Navient from a “strong sell” rating to a “sell” rating in a research report on Thursday, March 26th.
-Credit Suisse Group reiterated a “hold” rating and issued a $14.50 price target on shares of Navient in a research report on Thursday, January 23rd.
-Barclays upgraded shares of Navient from an “equal weight” rating to an “overweight” rating and set a $11.00 price target on the stock in a research report on Tuesday, March 17th.
-ValuEngine downgraded shares of Navient from a “sell” rating to a “strong sell” rating in a research report on Tuesday, March 3rd.
-Finally, Wedbush increased their price target on shares of Navient from $15.00 to $18.00 and gave the stock a “neutral” rating in a research report on Thursday, January 23rd.
-Two equities research analysts have rated the stock with a sell rating, three have given a hold rating, four have issued a buy rating and one has assigned a strong buy rating to the company.
-The company presently has a consensus rating of “Hold” and a consensus target price of $14.50.
+NAVI has been the subject of several recent analyst reports.
+ValuEngine cut shares of Navient from a “sell” rating to a “strong sell” rating in a research report on Tuesday, March 3rd.
+Stephens upgraded shares of Navient from an “equal weight” rating to an “overweight” rating and cut their price objective for the stock from $17.00 to $12.00 in a research report on Thursday, April 9th.
+Credit Suisse Group restated a “hold” rating and set a $14.50 price objective on shares of Navient in a research report on Thursday, January 23rd.
+Citigroup reaffirmed a “buy” rating and set a $14.00 target price on shares of Navient in a research note on Tuesday, March 17th.
+Finally, BidaskClub raised shares of Navient from a “strong sell” rating to a “sell” rating in a research note on Thursday, March 26th.
+Two research analysts have rated the stock with a sell rating, three have given a hold rating, four have given a buy rating and one has issued a strong buy rating to the company.
+Navient currently has an average rating of “Hold” and an average target price of $14.50.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Chicago Equity Partners LLC increased its holdings in Navient by 108.6% in the 4th quarter.
-Chicago Equity Partners LLC now owns 851,025 shares of the credit services provider’s stock valued at $11,642,000 after acquiring an additional 443,020 shares during the last quarter.
-California Public Employees Retirement System increased its holdings in Navient by 23.0% in the 4th quarter.
-California Public Employees Retirement System now owns 731,504 shares of the credit services provider’s stock valued at $10,007,000 after acquiring an additional 136,862 shares during the last quarter.
-Dynamic Technology Lab Private Ltd bought a new stake in Navient in the 4th quarter valued at $257,000.
-Bank of New York Mellon Corp increased its holdings in Navient by 8.9% in the 4th quarter.
-Bank of New York Mellon Corp now owns 3,840,867 shares of the credit services provider’s stock valued at $52,544,000 after acquiring an additional 313,698 shares during the last quarter.
-Finally, Bank of Montreal Can grew its stake in shares of Navient by 29.6% in the 4th quarter.
-Bank of Montreal Can now owns 465,347 shares of the credit services provider’s stock worth $6,366,000 after buying an additional 106,419 shares in the last quarter.
-Institutional investors own 92.90% of the company’s stock.

-Navient (NASDAQ:NAVI) last announced its quarterly earnings data on Tuesday, April 21st.
-The credit services provider reported $0.46 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.72 by ($0.26).
-The firm had revenue of $297.00 million for the quarter, compared to the consensus estimate of $287.00 million.
-Navient had a net margin of 10.80% and a return on equity of 18.15%.
-During the same quarter in the previous year, the business earned $0.58 earnings per share.
-Sell-side analysts forecast that Navient will post 3.1 EPS for the current year.

 Navient Company Profile